 The Policy applies to all remuneration paid either by the Management Company or by the entities to which investment management functions have been delegated or by the Funds themselves.

-The Policy also complies with the proportionality principle as provided by the Guidelines, and therefore has been conceived in a way and to an extent that it is appropriate to our size and internal organisation as well as the nature, scope and complexity of our activities.
+The Policy also complies with the proportionality principle as provided by the ESMA guidelines 2013/232, and therefore has been conceived in a way and to an extent that it is appropriate to our size and internal organisation as well as the nature, scope and complexity of our activities.

-The annual report shall disclose the aggregate remuneration paid according to UCITS V applicable rules and market practice.
+The annual report shall disclose the aggregate remuneration paid according to applicable rules and market practice.

 In addition, it is possible to request additional information, free of charge, by writing to: